GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 Where the algorithm makes the assumption that every assignment target (or let variable) is an iterator expression.
 This means, while the ``deref(lift(...))`` could be avoided in some cases, it would require special casing.
 This would mean complicating the lowering without gaining correctness, and therefore contradicts our guiding principles.

+## Iterator IR helpers

+While implementing the lowering and specifically the tests for it, it quickly became clear that using the `iterator.ir` nodes directly to build trees and tree snippets leads to extremely verbose code.
+The scturcure of the patterns got lost in keyword arguments and `FunCalls` of `FunCalls`.

+On the other hand **iterator** view code can represent the same tree or tree snippet much more readably with the drawback that there is no way of obtaining the `iterator.ir` nodes tree of such code, without executing it through a backend, which stores the tree as a side effect.
+Converting iterator IR to iterator view code was also considered but requires executing through a backend with code generation.
+Executing is not desirable because (a) it requires some boilerplate and (b) it does not allow comparing invalid snippets.

+Therefore `functional.ffront.itir_makers` was written to allow direct building of iterator IR tree snippets with syntax that matches iterator view closely and makes the patterns visible.
+It allows implicit usage of string literals as variable names to increase readability wherever it is unambiguously possible.
+It does not check the validity of the built snippets by design.

+Finally, the improvement in clarity is so striking that these makers are also used in the lowering itself.